chassisml/chassis/docs/docs/index.md

 # Containerizing your models easily

-Containerizer makes it easy to create a deployable docker image from your trained ML model.
+Chassis makes it easy to create a deployable docker image from your trained ML model.

-Containerizer is compatible with platforms like Modzy, KFServing, Sagemaker, Seldon-Core and more!
+Chassis is compatible with platforms like Modzy, KFServing, Sagemaker, Seldon-Core and more!
 Only the ML model file is needed to create the docker image that will set up the inference process for you.

 ## Test Drive